liquidconcept/gcalmapper/README.md

 here is an example with Oauth2.0 authentification for installed app, as you can see it'is not a rails model and it work with AtiveRecord.

+you can find an exemple with rails there :

+[GcalMapper Rails exemple][3]

 ### configure ##